sidfishus/distributedspa/README.md

 Features:
   - ASP .NET MVC Core 2.2.
-  - Bearer authentication.
-  - Identity Server 4 authentication.
+  - Bearer authentication provided by Identity Server 4.

+To build:
+  - Use the integrated build tasks.

 To execute:
   - 'dotnet run' within a command prompt window.